 Number of Tenants

 A single tenant 50,000-square foot office building requires less resources to manage than one with 10 smaller tenants.
 There are fewer rent checks to collect, leases to administer, client relationships to maintain and expense reconciliations to be made.
 If you own the latter, don’t expect firms to budge much on price.
 But if you have relatively few tenants given the building’s size, you may be able to negotiate a more favorable rate.

 If your building has a lot of vacant space, as an owner you will obviously receive less revenue than you would on a fully leased building.
 That also means the fee paid to the property management company will be lower, outside of a flat fee arrangement.
 So, if your building is close to full, you will have more leverage in negotiating a lower rate.
 In a lower vacancy situation, expect your property management quotes to be at or near the higher end of the spectrum, with many likely suggesting a hybrid approach.

 Anticipated Amount of Work

 This is more of a gut feel on behalf of the property manager.
-An experienced one can anticipate the relative amount of effort required to manage a building by viewing its condition, the number and type of tenants, the diversity and complexity of the in-place leases, and the owner’s investment approach for the property.
+An experienced one can anticipate the relative amount of effort required to manage a building by viewing its condition, the number and type of tenants, the diversity and complexity of the in-place leases, and the owner’s commercial real estate investment approach for the property.

 A property with lots of outstanding deferred maintenance is likely to generate more service calls from tenants.
 More tenants mean more work.
 Inconsistent lease terms require a more involved lease administration process.
 And if you, as the owner, plan to make substantial capital improvements, for example, this will require a significant amount of collaboration with your property management company.